MaoZiming/papers/Topics/1-basic-os/03-paging.md

 ### TLB

 ***Translation-lookaside buffer (TLB)***- Part of the chip’s MMU

 - Simply a hardware cache of popular virtual-to-physical address translation
 - Maintain virtual-to-physical translations that are only valid for the current running process
   - Flush on context switches
 - Can be software-managed or hardware-managed
   - Software-managed: HW raises exception on TLB miss, jumps to kernel trap handler
 - **Hardware-managed TLBs**: hardware handles TLB miss entirely
 * HW has to know where the page tables are located in memory (via a page table base register) and their exact format
   * On TLB miss, HW walks the page table, and update TLB with translation, then **retry**
   * If the page is valid and present in physical memory, the hardware extracts the PFN from the PTE, installs it in the TLB, and retries the instruction, this time generating a TLB hit; so far, so good.

 - **Software-managed TLB**
   - E.x.
 RISC
   - On TLB miss, HW raises an exception, which pauses the current instruction stream, raises the privilege level to kernel mode, and jumps to a **trap handler**
   - Note
     - Return-from-trap different from syscall
       - Instead of resume execution at instruction after the trap
-      - We want to resume execution at instruction at caused the trap to retry
+      - We want to resume execution at **instruction that caused the trap to retry**
       - HW must save a different PC to resume correctly
     - OS needs to be careful of infinite chain of TLB misses
       - Solution: TLB miss handlers in physical memory, or reserve some entires in the TLB for permanently-valid translations for the handler code
   - Pros
   - Flexibility
     - OS can use any data structure it wants to implement the page table without HW
   - Simplicity
     - HW doesn’t do much on a miss, just raise an exception and OS TLB miss handler do the rest
-      - A typical TLB might have 32, 64, or 128 entries and be what is called fully associa- tive.
-Basically, this just means that any given translation can be anywhere in the TLB, and that the hardware will search the entire TLB in parallel to find the desired translation.
+      - A typical TLB might have 32, 64, or 128 entries and be what is called fully associative.
+Basically, this just means that any given translation can be anywhere in the TLB, and that the hardware will **search the entire TLB in parallel** to find the desired translation.
 A TLB entry might look like this:
     - VPN | PFN | other | bits
-    - To reduce this overhead, some systems add hardware support to en- able sharing of the TLB across context switches.
-In particular, some hard- ware systems provide an address space identifier (ASID) field in the TLB.
-You can think of the ASID as a process identifier (PID), but usu- ally it has fewer bits (e.g., 8 bits for the ASID versus 32 bits for a PID)
+    - To reduce this overhead, some systems add hardware support to enable sharing of the TLB across context switches.
+In particular, some hardware systems provide an address space identifier (ASID) field in the TLB.
+You can think of the ASID as a process identifier (PID), but usually it has fewer bits (e.g., 8 bits for the ASID versus 32 bits for a PID)

-### VAX / VMS second-chance list

-Problem addressed:

-1) no reference bit
-2) memory hogs can happen (i.e. programs use a lot of memory and make it hard for other programs to run)

-Key features (approximate LRU):

-1. Resident set size (RSS): each process allocated a fixed # of page frames, pages are managed in FIFO
-2. Two second-chance list: before completely evicting a page from memory, it is put into two second chance list

-- 1) clean-page free list: hold pages that have not been modified since they were last loaded
-     1) One interesting approach that has been around for some time is the use of segregated lists.
-The basic idea is simple: if a particular application has one (or a few) popular-sized request that it makes, keep a separate list just to manage objects of that size; all other requests are forwarded to a more general memory allocator.
-     2)
-- 2) dirty-page list: modified

-When a process exceeds RSS:

-1. the oldest page is taken from process’s FIFO list
-2. if clean, placed at clean-page list, if dirty, go to dirty-page list

-When a process need to add a new page

-1. first look at free page from clean list
-2. if process faults on a page that was moved to one of the second-chance list, it can reclaim it, avoid disk access

-– Intuition: First referenced long time ago, done with it now – Advantages: Fair: All pages receive equal residency; Easy to implement – Disadvantage: Some pages may always be needed

 ### NRU (Clock Algorithm)